tufts-ml-courses/cs135-25f-assignments/hw4/README.md

 * [ ] Do all tasks in the notebook `hw4_trees.ipynb`
 * [ ] Prepare report as in website instructions page for HW4

+## Files that you do NOT need to touch

+`DecisionTreeRegressor.py`

+* Shows how to take all the functionality you'll implement and create an sklearn-like regressor with `fit` and `predict` methods.

+`pretty_print_sklearn_tree.py`

+* Define helper function for pretty printing binary decision trees.